 Transforming Moments by Gcina Mhlophe

-In Transforming Moments by Gcina Mhlophe we have the theme of insecurity, confidence, isolation independence, acceptance and change.
+In Transforming Moments by Gcina Mhlophe we have the theme of insecurity, confidence, isolation, independence, identity, acceptance and change.
 Narrated in the first person it becomes clear to the reader from the beginning of the story that Mhlophe may be exploring the theme of insecurity and confidence.
 The narrator is worried about her self-image even going as far as describing her hair as being like ‘dry grass in winter.’
 Which is an unflattering way to describe one’s hair.
 If anything the narrator feels not only insecure about how she looks but also lacks confidence.
 It may also be important that the narrator compares herself physically to how other girls look as this would again play on the theme of confidence or rather the lack of it.
 The fact that the other girls in the school tease the narrator about her looks (and boys) may also be significant as she is being isolated by her peers due to how she looks and feels about boys.
 The other girls don’t seem to be able to accept that the narrator has a right to be disinterested when it comes to boys.
 She is not following anyone’s lead.
 Though she is insecure about her looks she appears to have the ability to think for herself.
 There is also a sense that some of the boys in the narrator’s class dislike her due to her appearance and nothing else.
-If anything Mhlophe may be highlighting how swallow the male can be.
+If anything Mhlophe may be highlighting how shallow the male can be.

 It may also be a case that Mhlophe is exploring the theme of independence.
 The narrator is not reliant on the opinions of the boys in her class and she also reads books that are not on her curriculum.
 This could be important as it suggests that despite the insecurity the narrator may feel due to her physical appearance when it comes to others and her academic endeavours she is quite free spirited.
 Again it seems to be that the narrator is able to think for herself.
 To be independent of others.
 It is also interesting that the narrator cannot understand why the young boy wishes to be her boyfriend.
 She again considers herself to be ugly and unfashionable yet does demonstrate the ability and confidence to become the boy’s girlfriend.
 If only to spite the other girls in her class.
 It is also possible that as the narrator finds it difficult to like herself she also finds it difficult to understand that somebody else might like her for who she is.